Processes > Export process to CSV

 - completed_on: When the task was completed.

-If you use Tallyfy Analytics to query this data in tools like Power BI or Tableau, the date columns might need special formatting in your SQL queries (using Amazon Athena / Presto SQL functions).
+Using Tallyfy Analytics with Power BI or Tableau?
+You’ll need to format date columns in your SQL queries using Amazon Athena / Presto SQL functions.

-Here’s how the exported data might look in a spreadsheet program:
+Want to see what you’re getting?
+Here’s the exported data in a spreadsheet:

 Analytics > How Tallyfy Analytics works